top of page

 Iterative means that a team delivers work frequently rather than all at once.
 Incremental means that they deliver it in small packets of end-to-end functionality.

-Here are five examples that attempt to illustrate the concept of iterative, incremental delivery in a single image.
+Here are five examples that illustrate the concept of iterative, incremental delivery.
 No example is perfect.
 Let me know what you think in the comments and if you have another way to explain these concepts.

 The mile-long peanut butter and jelly sandwich